reckafella/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. 5-execute -- a script that adds execute permission to the owner of the file hello.

-7. 6-multiple_permissions -- Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+7. 6-multiple_permissions -- a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 The file hello will be in the working directory

-8. 7-everybody -- Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello

-The file hello will be in the working directory
+8. 7-everybody -- a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
+The file hello will be in the working directory.
 You are not allowed to use commas for this script

-9. 8-James_Bond -- Write a script that sets the permission to the file hello as follows:
+9. 8-James_Bond -- a script that sets the permission to the file hello as follows:
 Owner: no permission at all
 Group: no permission at all
 Other users: all the permissions